ca-123321/pairwise-go/solver/README.md

 Note: Sometimes this will reprint the single solution multiple times.
 Not sure why (TODO), but it's not a problem at the moment.

-`python3 solver.py enum` will enumerate all solutions of the PP.json
+`python3 solver.py enum` will enumerate all solutions of the PP.json to stdout, but will still generate a single `arrangedPP.json` of the last found solution.

 ## Notes